Mafia III: Release

 The game was officially teased by 2K on July 28, 2015, and was formally revealed at Gamescom 2015 with a cinematic trailer.
 Mafia III was released on October 7, 2016, for PlayStation 4, Windows, and Xbox One.
-Players who pre-ordered the game received a downloadable content pack titled "Family Kick-Back Pack" which introduced several new weapons and vehicles to the game.
-Players can also purchase the Limited Deluxe Edition and the Limited Collector's Edition.
+Players who pre-ordered the game received a downloadable content (DLC) pack titled "Family Kick-Back Pack", which introduced several new weapons and vehicles to the game.
+They can also purchase the Limited Deluxe Edition and the Limited Collector's Edition.
 The Limited Deluxe Edition's content include the base game and the season pass, while the Limited Collector's Edition added additional content such as the game's original soundtrack and art book.

-A mobile game entitled Mafia III Rivals was also released to tie in with the main game, developed by Cat Daddy Games for Android and iOS.
+A mobile game titled Mafia III Rivals was also released to tie in with the main game, developed by Cat Daddy Games for Android and iOS.
 Rivals is presented as a role-playing game with turn-based combat mechanics.
-A free demo of Mafia III was released on March 28, 2017, the same day as the first downloadable content pack of the game.
+A free demo of Mafia III was released on March 28, 2017, the same day as the first DLC pack of the game.

 Downloadable content

-Following the game's initial release, several pieces of story-based downloadable content (DLC) were released.
-Besides the story and optional side missions (which occur simultaneously with the base game's events), each DLC adds new vehicle upgrades, weapons, and gameplay mechanics which can also be used in the base game.
+Following the game's initial release, several pieces of story-based DLC were released.
+Besides the story and optional side missions, which occur simultaneously with the base game's events, each DLC adds new vehicle upgrades, weapons, and gameplay mechanics which can also be used in the base game.
 After eliminating the main villain of each DLC, Lincoln will be given additional missions which feature a character he met during the main objective.